return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_mem_c.rst

 -----------

 Allocates a DMA-mapped buffer from the lpfc_mbuf_pool PCI pool.
-Allocates from generic pci_pool_alloc function first and if that fails and mem_flags has MEM_PRI set (the only defined flag), returns an mbuf from the HBA's pool.
+Allocates from generic dma_pool_alloc function first and if that fails and mem_flags has MEM_PRI set (the only defined flag), returns an mbuf from the HBA's pool.